0oSaraho0/Dukeys/README.md

 ### Typography

-I have used the fonts bebas Neue for my h1 as it is bold and eye catching and clean looking.
+I have used the fonts bebas Neue for my h1 and h2s on my recipe cards as it is bold, eye catching and clean looking.
 I have used Georama for the rest of the font because it also has a clean look and is easy to read.
 I used Helvetica and Georgia for my back up fonts because they look similar.

 ### Imagery

 The images used on the home and contact pages are inviting for thirsty beer enthusiasts that get excited over a refreshing pint of beer.
-I used beer glasses on the recepie page rather than the bottles in the wireframes because they look more homely and inviting than the bottles.
+I used beer glasses on the recipe page rather than the bottles in the wireframes because they look more homely and inviting than the bottles.

 The recipes have a white boarder arround them to give them a nice finish that matches the edge of the pictures. both picutes and recepies have a 10px radius to give nice rounded corners.